 We also ask you to brush your teeth at home before coming to the office.
 Brushing in close contact with others is not recommended.

 When you arrive at the office, things will be a little different.
-We may ask you some screening questions or ask to take your temperature with a noncontact infrared thermometer.
+We may ask you some screening questions before your appointment.
 We request that you do not bring companions to appointments, unless necessary.
-If companions do accompany patients, they may also be screened during patient check-in or have their temperature taken.
-We ask that companions or other family members wait in their vehicles during the appointment.
+If companions do accompany patients, they may also be screened during patient check-in.

 If you have lost or broken your retainer, let us know.
 We expect our lab technician will be very busy so please be patient.
 It may take longer than usual to get replacements made.